Murray Waxman

 Murray Waxman (July 10, 1925 – November 27, 2022) was a Canadian basketball player who competed in the 1948 Summer Olympics and the 1950 Maccabiah Games.

+Early life and career

 Born in Toronto, Ontario, he played for YMHA Montreal and was part of the Canadian basketball team which finished eighth in the Olympic tournament.

 Waxman later won a silver medal representing Canada at the 1950 Maccabiah Games in Tel Aviv.

+Death

 Waxman died on November 27, 2022, at the age of 97.